• About

 Jump to Recipe Print Recipe

-This slow-simmered homemade ragu sauce is made with ground beef, chopped onions, minced garlic, canned San Marzano tomatoes, celery, carrots, and fresh herbs.
-This delicious pasta sauce is freezer-friendly and packed full of veggies.
+This ground beef spaghetti sauce is made with ground beef, chopped onions, minced garlic, canned San Marzano tomatoes, celery, carrots, and fresh herbs.

 Italian ragu sauce and spaghetti in a bowl with parmesan.

-This delicious ragu is perfect for picky eaters struggling to get enough vegetable servings throughout the day.
+This delicious spaghetti sauce is perfect for picky eaters struggling to get enough vegetable servings throughout the day.
 The carrots and celery are blended with the whole peeled tomatoes, adding nutrients and fiber.
-Also, this homemade ragu sauce takes just 15 minutes of prep time and is hands-free while it slowly simmers.
-Serve this Italian meat sauce with any type of pasta.
+I can't believe I'm about to type this on a food blog, but my kids call this the "magic pooping pasta sauce" haha.
+My kids despise vegetables, so I had to get creative.

 ingredients to make Italian meat tomato sauce.